lynzley/project-upskill-workshop/LinkedIn Personal Branding Workshop.md

 Discuss your past, your present, and where you’re looking to go Tell your unique story.

-## Slide 14
+## Slide 13
 Let’s practice
 Use whatever framework you like most
-We’ll give you 3ish minutes to make a draft
+Take 30 minutes to make a draft and don't aim for perfection.
+You can always update your profile.
-Don’t aim for perfection